The Kindle Scribe software update from December 2024 brings more functionality

 So there you have it.
 Happy file conversion and Kindle Scribe editing to all the other writer-geeks out there!

 Carla Conti is a true crime journalist, storyteller, and prison reform advocate.
-Her debut book, Chained Birds: A True Crime Memoir, will be published by WildBlue Press on November 12, 2024.
+Her debut book, Chained Birds: A True Crime Memoir of Justice, Survival and Redemption Behind Bars, is out now with WildBlue Press.